hypo69/hypo/pytest/gemini/src/suppliers/amazon/graber.md

 2. **Asynchronous Tests (`@pytest.mark.asyncio`):**  The code likely uses `async` and `await`, so the tests need to be asynchronous using `@pytest.mark.asyncio` and `await` calls.

-3. **Incomplete but Valid Mock Test Case for `close_pop_up`:** The test `test_graber_method_with_decorator` now demonstrates how to test the effect of the `close_pop_up` decorator.
+3. **Incomplete but Valid Mock Test Case for `close_pop_up`:** The test `test_graber_method_with_decorator` now demonStartes how to test the effect of the `close_pop_up` decorator.
 It sets up a mock for the `execute_locator` method.
 Crucially, it verifies that the `execute_locator` method (part of the mocked driver) is actually called.
 This verifies the decorator is executed.

 4. **Mock `logger`:** A mock logger is provided so debug messages do not clutter the output.
 This is important for test clarity and efficiency.

 5. **Specific Test for `__init__`:** The `test_graber_init` test verifies the constructor's behavior regarding `supplier_prefix`, `driver`, and setting `locator_for_decorator`.

-6. **Error Handling (Incomplete):**  Error handling was mentioned in the original prompt; an example test demonstrating how to catch an exception with `pytest.raises` is now included.
+6. **Error Handling (Incomplete):**  Error handling was mentioned in the original prompt; an example test demonStarting how to catch an exception with `pytest.raises` is now included.
 This section is missing, as the actual exceptions and expected responses are not available.

 **To complete the tests:**